Leaf buttons were the original type of buttons used on most of the early video games (carried over from pinball machines).

-But as well as authenticity, proper leaf buttons offer performance advantages.
+As well as authenticity, proper leaf buttons offer performance differences / advantages.
 The long throw is more comfortable (and less damaging to old bodies) and if you learn the flutter technique can be fired faster than a microswitch.

-We use the short version, which means the maximum panel thickness they will mount in is 18mm.
+We use the short version ( as used by Williams) which means the maximum thickness they will mount in is 18mm.
 For thicker panels the backside will need to be rebated.
-This is the length that was used by Williams.

 These are the 'snap' version, meaning they are not held together with a metal clip, they snap together via a barbed collar.